Red Dot Design Award

-The Red Dot Design Award is an international, annual design competition for product and industrial design, brand and communication design as well as design concepts, in which the Red Dot quality label is awarded to winners.
+The Red Dot Design Award is an international, annual, pay-to-play design competition for product and industrial design, brand and communication design as well as design concepts, in which the Red Dot quality label is awarded to winners.
 The Red Dot Design Award, which is organized by Red Dot GmbH & Co.
 KG, dates back to 1954 when the "Verein Industrieform e.
 V." was founded.

 The competition is divided into the three disciplines Red Dot Award: Product Design, Red Dot Award: Brands & Communication Design and Red Dot Award: Design Concept.
 Participation in the competition is subject to a fee, the submissions are then evaluated by an international jury.
 Products, concepts and works that have received the Red Dot Design Award are presented in exhibitions (e.g. the Red Dot Design Museum in Essen), yearbooks and online.
 In addition, winning designers and companies can use the "Red Dot" quality label for their product and corporate communication.